nbaars/owasp-training/README.md

 **Prerequisite: VirtualBox installation on laptop necessary**

-Copy the Virtual Box image from the USB drive and import it in your local VirtualBox, start the image and point your browser to http://localhost:8080/WebGoat
+Copy the VirtualBox image from the USB drive and import it in your local VirtualBox, start the image and point your browser to http://localhost:8080/WebGoat

 ### Running jar file